updatecli/policies/updatecli/policies/hugo/netlify/README.md

 # README

-This policy updates the Netlify configuration file with the latest NPM version
+This policy updates the Netlify configuration file with the latest Hugo version.